 Mudassar is an Electrical and Electronics Engineer; he completed his MPhil in Nuclear Energy at the University of Cambridge and has obtained BEng Hons with First Class from the University of Manchester.
 He has partly completed his undergraduate studies at National University of Science and Technology (NUST), Pakistan.

-After completing his MPhil, Mudassar worked at the Siemens AG as a Project Engineer where he helped with successful commissioning of two railway re-signalling and immunisation projects at Reading and Watford.
+Upon completion of his MPhil, Mudassar worked for Siemens AG as a Graduate Development Engineer where he helped in successful commissioning of two projects.

-Mudassar is a gold medallist and MPhil Scholar in Nuclear Energy.
-He has recently received a Doctoral Training Award (DTA) and was also offered an EPSRC funded PhD studentship upon completing his undergraduate studies.
-He is a certified PASS (Peer-Assisted-Study-Session) leader and a proud member of King’s College, Cambridge.
+With his interest in consultancy, he has completed Cambridge Consulting Network’s (CCN) project for a global automotive leader, and has participated in a prestigious McKinsey Insight Programme.
+Mudassar is a gold medalist and an MPhil Scholar in Nuclear Energy.
+He has received a Doctoral Training Award (DTA) and was also offered an EPSRC funded PhD upon completion of his undergraduate studies.
+He has recently been awarded King’s supplementary Exhibition Fund as well as CUED grants.
+He is a certified PASS (Peer- Assisted-Study-Session) leader, captains Cambridge University Korfball Club (2nd) team, a FIFA enthusiast, and a proud member of King’s College, Cambridge.

 - Member, The Institute of Engineering and Technology